printers-for-people/catboat/docs/G-Codes.md

 [extruder_stepper](Config_Reference.md#extruder_stepper) config section).
 If the rotation distance is a negative number then the stepper motion will be inverted (relative to the stepper direction specified in the config file).
-Changed settings are not retained on Klipper reset.
+Changed settings are not retained on Kalico reset.
 Use with caution as small changes can result in excessive pressure between extruder and hotend.
 Do proper calibration with filament before use.
 If 'DISTANCE' value is not provided then this command will return the